Terms and Conditions for making payment transactions

 5. The Bank performs the Payment Transaction based on the Payment Order on the business day on which the Bank’s account has been credited with the amount of Payment Transaction at the latest.

-10. After accepting the Payment Transaction by the Payer – correct initiation of the Payment Order – the Payment Order cannot be revoked.
+10. After accepting the Payment transaction by the Payer – correct initiation of the Payment Order – the Payment Order cannot be revoked.

 §5 Reservations regarding Service provision